HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-7. How would you categorize our product pricing?
-What is the effect of this product pricing on the revenue generated year to date
+**7. How would you categorize our product pricing?
+What is the effect of this product pricing on the revenue generated year to date?**

 To do this, I categorized the product prices into three groups: low (≤$10), medium (> $10 to ≤ $20), and high (> $20).